magiclamp32/RetroPie-Extra2/README.md

 ./install-extras.sh
 ```

-## or old install way Soone to be removed, you DONT like, I DONT care
+## or old install way, Soon to be removed, you DONT like, I DONT care

 ```bash
 cd ~